What to Include & When to Use Them

 Great questions Dan.
 I’ve mostly made this decision by “feel” over the last thirty years, so I can only tell you what’s worked for me and you can take from this what seems right for your situation.

-Bars – I really don’t play too many bars any more, and when I do, it’s mostly for fun.
-Since I’m usually not relying on the money from the gig, I just kind of leave it loose in terms of contracts.
+Bars – I really don’t rely on bar gigs for my living; I do them primarily for fun.
+Because of that, I just kind of leave it loose in terms of contracts.
 Usually an email exchange or series of Facebook messages suffices to remind both parties of the agreement, and I think we all learn pretty quickly to just avoid the few characters who aren’t going to abide by the agreed-upon deal.

 Community Events, Festivals, Libraries, Historical Societies, and other Public Performances – I do use contracts in this case; two signed copies get sent to the organization that booked me, and they sign one and send back to me.
 I don’t require a deposit (too much to keep track of, and a hassle for the venue), but I do have a cancellation policy (see below).